-Your voice is needed to fund land and water conservation in the Driftless Area.
+Your voice is needed to extend funding for land and water conservation in the Driftless Area.

 The Knowles-Nelson Stewardship Program is what makes land and water conservation in Wisconsin possible.
 But most people have never heard of it.
 Knowles-Nelson works behind the scenes to make it possible for Mississippi Valley Conservancy and other conservation organizations and the DNR to purchase land, to build trails, to maintain parks and boating facilities, and to take care of our shorelines and wildlife habitats.

 We are asking the full legislature and Governor Evers to support this bill to fund Stewardship for ten years.Please join our effort and send a message of support to your legislators and the governor.
 It will only take a moment.